lgss/service-design-manual/service-manual/communications/blogs.md

 Updates can be as short as you like, allowing you to tell readers about subtle changes to a service’s design or new features added to a tool, while also offering you a platform for longer pieces of writing that describe significant changes to policy or approach.

-The [Inside GOV.UK blog](https://insidegovuk.blog.gov.uk/) and the [MOJ Digital blog](https://mojdigital.blog.gov.uk/) are great examples of how teams are already talking about their work in the open.
+The [Inside LGSS blog](https://insidegovuk.blog.gov.uk/) and the [MOJ Digital blog](https://mojdigital.blog.gov.uk/) are great examples of how teams are already talking about their work in the open.

 ##Publish, don’t send